MFTabriz/slabcc/docs/validate.rst

 ==========
 Validation
 ==========
 We are trying to keep the slabcc compatible with as many compilers as possible by using only the standard features of the C++ language.
-But it is not possible to guarantee this due to the dependency on third-party components.
+However, it is not possible to guarantee this due to the dependency on third-party components.
 The current version of the slabcc has been `built and validated <https://ci.codeberg.org/meisam/slabcc/branches/master>`_ on:

 - Ubuntu Linux 16.04